flatmax/Eh-I-DeCoder/README.md

 **Eh-I-DeCoder** is a multi-faceted AI coding assistant that draws inspiration from several concepts:

-### 1. "Eh ¿ De Coder" - The Debugging Detective
-*"What the fuck just happened here?"* - When your AI coding assistant does something unexpected or seemingly crazy, Eh-I-DeCoder helps you decode what it did.
-Whether you need to guide the AI to fix its changes or understand the modifications well enough to fix them yourself, this tool provides the transparency and control you need.

-### 2. AI IDE Coder - The Web-Based Development Environment
+### 1. AI IDE Coder - The Web-Based Development Environment
 A modern, web-based AI IDE that brings the power of AI pair programming directly to your browser.
 No more switching between terminals and editors - everything you need for AI-assisted development in one intuitive interface.

+### 2. "Eh ¿ De Coder" - The Debugging Detective
+*"What the f*** just happened here?"* - When your AI coding assistant does something unexpected or seemingly crazy, Eh-I-DeCoder helps you decode what it did.
+Whether you need to guide the AI to fix its changes or understand the modifications well enough to fix them yourself, this tool provides the transparency and control you need.

 ### 3. AI Error Correction Decoder - Quantum-Inspired Error Handling
 Drawing inspiration from Quantum Error Correcting Code (QECC) decoders, Eh-I-DeCoder applies similar principles to AI-assisted coding.
 Just as quantum computers use error correction to detect and fix quantum state corruption in noisy environments, this tool helps detect when AI-generated code introduces bugs or unexpected behavior, recognizes patterns in AI coding mistakes, and provides corrective suggestions - all operating in the inherently noisy environment where both quantum systems and AI coding assistants are prone to errors that require intelligent correction mechanisms.